LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ## Models

+This block is to define and also describe your models and parameters used in the Bayesian phylogenetic analysis.
+Therefore, your results could be reproduced by other researchers using the same model.

-We will use the F81 model with estimated frequencies for all three partitions, and share the strict clock model and a Kingman coalescent tree generative distribution across partitions.
+In this analysis, we will use the HKY model with estimated frequencies for all three partitions, and share the strict clock model and a Kingman coalescent tree generative distribution across partitions.

 We also define the priors for the following parameters:
-1. the clock rate _mu_;
-2. the effective population size _Θ_;
+1. the effective population size _Θ_;
+2. the clock rate _mu_;
+3. the transition/transversion ratio _kappa_;
-3. the base frequencies _π_
+4. the base frequencies _pi_.

+Of course, except of _Θ_, we will have 3 parameters each regarding to the 3 partitions.

+Please note the tree here is already the time tree, the age direction will have been processed in `data` block.

 ### Constructing the model block in LinguaPhylo